jmquigley/gadgets/README.md

     ...
 ```

-This will give a webpack module an **entry** point to copy in the gadgets CSS file into this distribution.
+This will give a webpack module an **entry** point to copy the gadgets CSS file into that build's distribution.
 Without this the built in styles for each control will be missing.

 Note that React is NOT packaged with the app.
-The app that uses this library must supply the React library.
+An app that uses this library must supply the React library.
 The demo application shows an example of this.

 ## Widgets